ATTAC (Antigen-targeted therapy against cancer)

 You may be eligible for this study if you:

-- Are 18 years of age or older.
+- Are 18 years or older

 You may not be eligible for this study if you:

-- Have an autoimmune or inflammatory disorder.
+- Have significant autoimmune disease

 Click here for trial details